airyhq/airy/docs/docs/api/http.md

 }
 ```

-This endpoint returns the same response as the login.
+This endpoint returns the same response as `/users.login`.

 #### Reset password